Beliavsky/Fortran-tools-on-GitHub/README.md

 [makedepf90](https://github.com/outpaddling/makedepf90): generates make dependencies for Fortran code, by Erik Edelman

+[makemake](https://github.com/janberges/makemake): Python script that generates Makefiles for modular Fortran programs, by Jan Berges.
+It recursively searches the working directory for .f90 files and determines their dependencies.

 [meson](https://github.com/mesonbuild/meson): next-generation build system

 [MinGW package for the Fortran package manager](https://github.com/awvwgk/mingw-w64-fpm-pkgbuild): provides package build instructions for the Fortran package manager (fpm) compatible with the MSYS2 toolchain.
 This project provides prebuilt MinGW packages at the release page.